Sample Developmental Edit: Before And After Examples

 Editorial analysis

-Here's what I would tell the author:
+Here is what I would tell the author:

 After: The Conference Room Trap

 Sarah stepped into the conference room and saw the ambush.
-Marcus sat at the head of the table with Jennifer from Legal and Tom from HR flanked beside him.
+Marcus sat at the head of the table with Jennifer from Legal and Tom from HR beside him.
 Three folders lay stacked in front of him.

 "Close the door, Sarah."

 She sat across from them, phone face down, recorder off.
-This was not the Peterson account review she had expected.
+This was not the Peterson account review she expected.

 "Your team missed three critical deadlines last month," Marcus said.
 "The client is considering terminating the contract."